 As a private institution, Museum Ritter is devoted to the presentation and promotion of chiefly geometrical abstract art.
 Works from the holdings of the Marli Hoppe-Ritter Collection are shown in temporary exhibitions held at regular intervals.
 In addition, three to four themed exhibitions are put on each year, focusing on particular aspects of the collection.
 The goal of all this is to show the historical developments in the field of geometrical abstraction, while also presenting important international practitioners of this persuasion.
 Furthermore, solo exhibitions are also dedicated to individual artists in the collection.
 The significance of the geometric approach to contemporary art has also been documented in recent art projects.

 Our exhibitions are all supported by a rich programme of events.
 With our wide range of activities geared to different age groups, we invite everyone to embark on an inspiring encounter with 20th and 21st century art.
 Museum Ritter wants to communicate its art and its knowledge about this art to as many people as possible, as well as to encourage open and creative dialogues and to act as a lasting impulse.
 One especially important task for us is, in our view, encouraging children and adolescents.

 Museum Ritter wants to make a positive contribution to the cultural development of the region.
 The team at the museum brings a great degree of motivation to the realisation of these goals.

-Exhibition views with art works by Imi Knoebel, Matti Kjassalo, François Morellet, Camille Graeser, Leon Polk-Smith, Vera Molnar, Bob Bonies, Rolf-Gunter Dienst © Artists and VG Bild-Kunst, Bonn 2016
+Exhibition views with art works by Imi Knoebel, Matti Kujassalo, François Morellet, Camille Graeser, Leon Polk Smith, Vera Molnar, Bob Bonies, Rolf-Gunter Dienst © Artists and VG Bild-Kunst, Bonn 2016